madeofpendletonwool/PinePods/completed_todos.md

 - [x] Added Nextcloud timestamp functionality.
 Podcasts will now sync listen timestamps from nextcloud.
 Start an episode on pinepods and finish it on Antennapods!
 - [x] Added css files for material icons rather than pulling them down from Google's servers (Thanks @civilblur)
 - [x] Fixed display issue on the search bar so it correctly formats itunes and podcast index
-- [ ] Added in check on the podcast page to check if the podcast has been added.
+- [x] Added in check on the podcast page to check if the podcast has been added.
 This allows the podcast to have the context button if it's added to the db
-- [ ] Readjusted the format of episodes on screen.
-This tightens them up a bit and allows more episodes to show at once.
+- [x] Readjusted the format of episodes on screen.
+This tightens them up and ensures they are all always consistently sized.
+It also allows more episodes to show at once.
 - [x] Added loading icon when a podcast is being added.
 This gives some feedback to the user during a couple seconds it takes to add the feed.
 (Also improved the look of that button)
 - [x] Fixed date formatting issue on all pages so they format using the user's timezone preferences.
 - [x] Added notifications when saving, downloading, or queueing episode from search page.
+- [x] Improved look at the episode page.
+Fixed up the spacing and the buttons.

 Version 0.6.1